lauraherasrec/lauraherasrec.github.io/_pages/about.md

 Energy transformation and local economic development: Evidence from renewable energy investments in Colombia _with Lenin H. Balza and [José Belmar](https://www.josebelmar.com/)_

-Inequality, the demonstration effect, and the income elasticity of imports: a Structuralist account _with [Vinicius Curti Cícero](https://vcicero.github.io/)_
+Inequality, the demonstration effect, and the income elasticity of imports: a Structuralist account of the external constraint
+_with [Vinicius Curti Cícero](https://vcicero.github.io/)_